front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 ### Making it dynamic

 Now that we have our Enhancer ready, we are going to use it in our store locator.
-The major change here is that your data come from your Enhancer and is passed down to your component by `props`.
+The significant change here is that your data comes from your Enhancer and is passed down to your component by `props`.

 But when dealing with asynchronous resources like fetching data from the backend,